 We believe that through our innovative strategic initiatives and existing commercial relationships, we will continue to efficiently secure high-quality equipment necessary to maximize our operational advantages.
 Using our access to and control of environmentally beneficial and low-cost power as leverage, our focus is on sourcing the latest crypto asset mining technology and engaging in transactions to align our interests with those of other key industry stakeholders, including equipment manufacturers and high-performance computing infrastructure managers.
-We are actively adding to our existing fleet of approximately 1,900 miners currently deployed at the Scrubgrass Plant with hash rate capacity of approximately 95 PH/s, through the execution of definitive agreements since April 1, 2021 with three suppliers to purchase approximately 27,200 additional miners with a total hash capacity equal to over 2,600 PH/s.
-Approximately 68% of these miners are scheduled to be delivered in 2021, with the first batch having been delivered in October 2021, 26% are scheduled to be delivered in the first quarter of 2022, and the remaining 6% are scheduled to be delivered during the remainder of 2022.
+We are actively adding to our existing fleet of approximately 4,100 miners currently deployed at the Scrubgrass Plant, with a hash rate capacity of approximately 285 PH/s, through the execution of definitive agreements since April 1, 2021 with four suppliers to purchase approximately 37,100 additional miners with a total hash capacity equal to over 3,640 PH/s.
+Approximately 50% of these miners are scheduled to be delivered in 2021, with the next batch scheduled for delivery in November 2021, 15% are scheduled to be delivered in the first quarter of 2022, and the remaining 36% are scheduled to be delivered during the remainder of 2022.
 We expect to house approximately 17,000 miners in our datacenters at the Scrubgrass Plant.
 We have initiated construction of a datacenter for the Panther Creek Plant, and we plan to begin deploying miners there later this year, ultimately deploying 20,000.
+We completed the Panther Creek Acquisition on November 2, 2021.
 We plan to house our remaining anticipated miners at the Third Plant and one or more additional power generation asset(s).
+The acquisition of the Third Plant is subject to due diligence and the negotiation of a definitive agreement, and there is no assurance that the acquisition will be completed.
 Our location in the cooler Northeastern United States and access to cheap power allow us to cool our miners at lower cost than if we were located in warmer regions and also affords us the flexibility to buy power off the grid when the cost of such power is cheaper than our cost of production, resulting in our ability to maximize crypto asset mining operations through low variable costs and cost per MW.
-Our current focus is on mining Bitcoin, which we may convert
+Our current focus is on mining Bitcoin, which we may convert to USD to the extent necessary to fund our development.

-Pursuant to the three agreements that we have entered into to procure additional miners, we pre-paid significant portions of the purchase price for the new miners under each of the three agreements, with the remainder of the payments due upon confirmation of shipment or delivery of the miners.
+Pursuant to the four agreements that we have entered into to procure additional miners, we pre-paid significant portions of the purchase price for the new miners under each of the four agreements, with the remainder of the payments due upon confirmation of shipment or delivery of the miners.
 Delivery of the miners under one of these agreements is subject to us entering into a hosting agreement on reasonable commercial terms with the supplier that is currently under letter of intent.
 To date, we have not been advised by our suppliers of any supply constraints in fulfilling these agreements.